-Mizuho is working to improve convenience for its customers through implementing a policy of creating joint branches that provide banking, trust banking, and securities services seamlessly.
-It is also expanding its network of next–generation branches that offer the very latest new services, and developing services not requiring face–to–face contact that can be delivered via smartphones and other types of remote terminals.
+Mizuho is working to improve convenience for its customers through implementing a policy of creating joint branches that provide banking, trust banking, and securities products and services seamlessly.
+It is developing services not requiring face–to–face contact that can be delivered via smartphones and other types of remote terminals.

 Mizuho is the only megabank that operates branches in every prefecture in Japan.
 In addition, we are the No. 1 megabank in terms of providing a comprehensive network of ATMs to customers through our strategic alliance with AEON Bank, Ltd.

 Mizuho is also expanding extensively overseas, especially in growing markets in Asia.

 |Domestic branch network

 (incl. joint bank, trust bank, securities branches)

 (approx. 190 locations)

 |ATM network*||Approx. 7,200 locations

 (As of end–March 2018)

 (of which Europe, Middle/Near East, and Africa)